How to choose and wear a legend: the souvenir jacket or sukajan

 Souvenir Bomber from the Maharishi brand, which has the merit of offering a wearable jacket. £415

-Souvenir Bomber Beams Plus x Tailor Toyo on Grailed in S at $240.
+Souvenir Bomber Beams Plus x Tailor Toyo on Grailed in S for $240.

 The final word...

-Interesting story of the souvenir jacket, don’t you think?
+Interesting story about the souvenir jacket, don't you think?

-I wanted to write this article because pieces of this scale are rare in men's wardrobes.
-And, I know that nowadays the shine of these jackets has faded somewhat, but that doesn't stop me from wanting to find my own sukujan.
-Chances are I'll never wear it, but it will be my personal superhero costume.
+I wanted to write this article because pieces of this magnitude are rare in the men's wardrobe.
+And, I know that these days the shine of these jackets has somewhat faded, but that doesn't stop me from wanting to find my own sukujan.
+There's a good chance I'll never wear it, but it will be my personal superhero costume.

 Finally, I wanted to ask you a question related to this jacket: do you really think that a piece of clothing, an outfit or clothing habits can faithfully reflect a personality?
-When can clothing express more than what it was created for, which is to protect?
+At what point can a piece of clothing express more than what it was created for, which is to protect?

-I'm curious to have your feelings on this last point and on the history of the souvenir jacket, of course!
+I'm curious to hear your thoughts on this last point and on the story of the souvenir jacket, of course!

 Our items Related